Skip to Content

 Serving Suggestions

-One of my favorite ways to serve falafel is on a Mediterranean mezze board.
-Pair them with butter bean hummus, dolmasbeetroot dip, vegetable cruditesmarinated oliveshaydari, and air fryer pita chips.
+You can even serve them platter-style, like in Greek restaurants, alongside a simple Greek salad, French fries, or crispy roasted potatoes.
+One of my favorite ways to enjoy falafel gyros is as a part of a Mediterranean mezze spread with butter bean hummusbeetroot dip, haydari, and small plates like dolmas, vegetable cruditesmarinated olives, and air fryer pita chips.

 What To Do With Leftovers

-• Refrigerate: Store the leftover falafel ingredients separately in an airtight container for 3-4 days.
+• Refrigerate: Store leftover gyro ingredients in separate airtight containers for 3-4 days, then combine everything when you’re ready to eat.

-• Freeze: Let the falafels cool and transfer them to a freezer-safe container or bag.
-They will freeze for 2-3 months.
+• Freeze: Let the falafel cool and transfer them to a freezer-safe container or bag for 2-3 months.

 • Thaw: Defrost the leftovers in the refrigerator overnight.